msc-technology/tech-speeches/README.md

 - Summary and Intro to speeches
 - Point of contacts

-Please find [here](./collaboration.md) the guidelines to contribute to this repository.
+See [Contributing](./CONTRIBUTING.md) for information, guidelines, and making pull requests to contribute to tech speeches' repositories.